 Logging

-By default ChromeDriver logs only warnings/errors to stderr.
-When debugging issues, it is helpful to enable more verbose logging.
+By default ChromeDriver logs only warnings and errors to stderr.
+When debugging issues, it's helpful to enable more verbose logging.

-To enable verbose logging, simply pass --verbose to the chromedriver server.
+To enable verbose logging, pass --verbose to the ChromeDriver server.
 You can also pass --log-path to cause the log to be written to a file instead of stderr.
-If you don't start the chromedriver server directly yourself, you need to pass the switch via your WebDriver client library.
-Some clients do not have an option for this yet unfortunately.
+If you don't start the ChromeDriver server directly yourself, you need to pass the switch with your WebDriver client library.
+Some clients don't have an option for this yet, unfortunately.

-Neither stderr nor stdout is captured on Android.
+Android does not capture stderr or stdout.
 The stdout goes to the console window on all platforms.

 var service = ChromeDriverService.CreateDefaultService();